On the Minkowski content of self-similar random homogeneous iterated function systems

+see e.g.\ \cite{Hambly92,Troscheit17}.
+To ease notation, we will refer to the Hutchinson sum above by

-If the random iterated function system is not almost deterministic, the logarithm of the Hutchinson sum is a random variable with mean $0$ but there exists positive probability that it is not equal to $0$, i.e.\ it has positive variance.
-To show that it also has finite variance consider
+If the random iterated function system is not almost deterministic, $\log\fS^s_{\lambda}$ is a random variable with mean $0$ and there exists positive probability that $\log\fS_\lambda^s \neq 0$, i.e.\ it has positive variance.
+To show that its variance is also finite, consider

 Recall the Lyapunov Central Limit Theorem (CLT) and the law of the iterated logarithm. \begin{theorem}[Lyapunov Central Limit Theorem] Let $X_n$ be a sequence of square integrable random variables with mean $m_n$ and variance $v_n>0$.
 Assume that there exists $\delta>0$ such that